codepath/android_guides/Using-an-ArrayAdapter-with-ListView.md

 }
 ```

 In this example we also have a private static class called `ViewHolder`.
-Making calls to `findViewById()` is really slow in practice, and if your adapter has to call it for each View in your row for every single row then you will quickly run into performance issues.
-What the ViewHolder class does is cache the call to `findViewById()`.
+Making calls to `findViewById()` can be slow in practice, and if your adapter has to call it for each `View` in your row for every single row then you can often run into performance issues.
+What the `ViewHolder` class does is cache the call to `findViewById()`.
 Once your ListView has reached the max amount of rows it can display on a screen, Android is smart enough to begin recycling those row Views.
 We check if a View is recycled with `if (convertView == null)`.
 If it is not null then we have a recycled View and can just change its values, otherwise we need to create a new row View.
-The magic behind this is the `setTag()` method which lets us attach an arbitrary object onto a View object, which is how we save the already inflated View for future reuse.
+The magic behind this is the `setTag()` method which lets us attach an arbitrary object onto a View object, which is how we save the already inflated `View` for future reuse.

 ### Beyond ViewHolders